Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 • Walk them through several examples of how you sorted ambiguous emails.

-• Have your assistant sort fifty emails and review their accuracy in doing so.
+• Have your assistant sort 50 emails and review their accuracy.
 If they are sorted correctly, offload your inbox management to them.
 However, if they made mistakes, provide additional coaching.

 If you don't have an assistant or your in-house admin support is too busy working on other tasks, consider hiring a virtual assistant through a managed service.

-A managed virtual assistant service like ours provides an Engagement Manager who will help you create your inbox management system and train your assistant to use it.
+A managed virtual assistant service (like Prialto) offers an Engagement Manager who helps you develop your inbox management system and trains your assistant to utilize it.

-Plus, they'll help you offload extra administrative tasks, such as calendar management, CRM organization, social media posting, and customer support.
+Plus, a VA isn't limited to just email management.
+They can also help you offload your overall administrative burden, including tasks like calendar management, CRM organization, social media posting, and even customer support.

 Recommended reading: Hire a Virtual Email Assistant and Free Up Your Inbox